Resort photo

 Mostly Sunny

 Mostly sunny, with a high near 57.
-Light northwest wind.
+Calm wind becoming south around 6 mph in the afternoon.

 Weather supplied by the National Weather Service.
 Errors or reporting delays may be possible.